deeedob/thesis/content/21_foundation_clap.md

 ```

 The `clap_version_t` type specifies the version the plugin is created with.
-Following this, there are three function pointers defined:
+Following this, there are three function pointers declared:

 1. The initialization function `bool init(const char*)` is the first function
    called by the host.
 It is primarily used for plugin scanning and is designed